 2.1 (international equivalent) in accounting, business studies, economics, finance or management; outstanding degrees in any quantitative discipline also considered.
 We will only consider students with a strong quantitative/mathematics background.
 You must have completed (at 2:1 or above UK or international equivalent) at least two of the following subject areas in the final two years of study: mathematics, statistics, quantitative research methods, finance, computational finance, and econometrics.

 Months of entry

-You will learn from one of the largest group of finance experts in the UK who have some of the most up to date knowledge and techniques within their fields.
+On this course, you will learn from finance experts, bringing you some of the most up to date knowledge and techniques in their fields.

-The course will provide you with a solid foundation in modern finance and investment and will prepare you for a career in investment banking, financial management or further postgraduate study in a related subject.
+It will provide you with a solid foundation in modern finance and investment and prepare you for a career in investment banking, financial management or further postgraduate study in a related subject.

 Information for international students

 IELTS 6.5 (no less than 6.0 in each element).

 - +44 (0)115 951 5559